dhruvsharmaaaa/zoom-clone/README.md

   functionally implemented — they weren't in the "Must Have" list.
 - **SQLite** is used as required; the same SQLAlchemy models would work against Postgres/MySQL with only the connection string changed.

+## Known Issues Fixed During Development

+Documented here deliberately, since debugging real WebRTC media issues was a substantial part of building this correctly:

+- Camera not turning back on after being switched off: the video element's re-attachment effect wasn't watching the camera-on/off state, only the stream object reference, which doesn't change when a track is swapped in place.
+Fixed by re-attaching whenever the toggle state changes.
+- Turning the camera off silently killed the microphone too: the original design used one shared <video> element to carry both picture and sound for each participant, and hid/removed that element when the camera was off — which killed the audio playing through it as a side effect.
+Fixed by giving audio its own dedicated, always-mounted <audio> element per participant, completely decoupled from whatever the picture is doing.